 - Do not cross other people on a staircase

-- Maintain safe distance from others (current government guidance is 2 metres)
+- Maintain safe distance from others (current government guidance is 2 metres or 1 metre with mitigations)

 - Move away from the door so others can come in behind you